survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 If you build the project (`npm run build`), you should see a new file, *records.json*, at the project root.
 The next time webpack builds, it will pick up the information and rewrite the file if it has changed.

-Records are particularly useful if you have a complicated setup with code splitting and want to make sure the split parts gain correct caching behavior.
+Records are particularly valuable if you have a complicated setup with code splitting and want to make sure the split parts gain correct caching behavior.
 The biggest problem is maintaining the record file.

 T> `recordsInputPath` and `recordsOutputPath` give more granular control over input and output, but often setting only `recordsPath` is enough.